RedTrioVirus/HitboxClass/README.md

 # Hitbox Parameters

-### Mode : "Magnitude" | "Part" (REQUIRED)
-Determines whether or not the hitbox will be in Magnitude mode or Part mode.

 ### SizeOrPart : Vector3 | number | BasePart (REQUIRED)
-Give this a number if Magnitude is used; this will determine the radius of the circle.
-If using Part mode, give this a Vector3 to have the module make a box for you or hand it a part to use as the hitbox.
+Give this a number if Magnitude mode is used; this will determine the radius of the circle.
+Giving this method a Vector3 or BasePart will activate Part mode instead, making the hitbox use the SpatialQuery method GetPartsInPart for its calculations.
+Giving it a Vector3 will automatically generate a part for you.

 ### InitialPosition : CFrame?
 Starts the hitbox off at this CFrame.
+By default, hitboxes will be placed at the center of the world at CFrame.new(0,0,0).

 ### Blacklist : {Model}?
 A blacklist that'll be used to exclude certain things from being hit by the hitbox.
 For instance, preventing a fire magic user from being hit by their own fireball.